donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/Java Performance Tuning - Part I - JVM Concepts.md

 * Ensuring referenced objects remain in memory.
 * Recovering memory used by objects that are no longer referenced.

+> [!NOTE]
->**Note:** The above is a simple example – in reality, the reference tree can become large and convoluted, with nested references and collections of references.
+> The above is a simple example – in reality, the reference tree can become large and convoluted, with nested references and collections of references.
 Some Java Profiler and Memory Analyser tools do a good job of unravelling these trees and illustrating the relationships.

 ### Generational Memory Model and Garbage Collection
 The key concept to understanding the nature of the GC in the Hotspot JVM is ‘Generational Collection’, which basically means that for performance reasons the GC doesn’t try to do everything in one go.
 The principal that underpins this approach is an observation known as ‘Weak Generational Hypothesis’ – also known somewhat unkindly as ‘Infant Mortality’.